 Prior to joining Perkins Coie, Laura served as a legal intern in the Computer Crime & Intellectual Property Section of the U.S. Department of Justice, Criminal Division, where she researched the use of “common interest” doctrine in data privacy cases and analyzed federal sextortion cases.
-Her background also includes serving as a judicial intern to the Honorable Russell F. Canan of the Superior Court of the District of Columbia, where she conducted legal research, prepared case summaries, drafted orders and assisted with motion rulings on complex probate litigation, and as a legal intern in the Misdemeanor Trial Unit of the U.S. Attorney’s Office for the District of Columbia, where she drafted motions to suppress evidence and statements, responses to motions to preclude identification, and oppositions to mostions to dismiss for failure to preserve evidence.
+Her background also includes serving as a judicial intern to the Honorable Russell F. Canan of the Superior Court of the District of Columbia, as well as a legal intern in the Misdemeanor Trial Unit of the U.S. Attorney’s Office for the District of Columbia.

 While attending The George Washington University Law School, Laura served as the Senior Publications Editor for the Federal Communications Law Journal.